 However, be aware that some crimes carry longer terms of supervised release.
 For instance, federal sex crimes may require a person to be on supervised release for life.
 For this reason, you should always check the law for each crime to see if it carries stiffer terms than the ones listed in the table above.

 How much jail time will I get for breaking the terms of my supervised release?

 The guidelines provide an estimate of how much jail time a person will get for breaking his or her supervised release.
 According to the table below, your jail term will depend on two facts.

 First, the grade or type of violation will matter.
 There are three types of grade violations.
 They are Grade A, B, and C. Grade A violations are the most serious.
 While Grade C violations are the least severe.
 Second, your criminal history score will affect your jail term.
 To demonstrate, let’s see how courts use these two facts to figure out a the jail term.

 The United States Sentencing Commission created the table above.
 The table shows a person’s likely jail term.
 Specifically, the vertical axis lists the Grade or type of violation.
 The horizontal axis lists the client’s criminal history category.
 The guideline ranges are in blue.
 The range for each client is the point where both the vertical and horizontal axis meet.

 For example, a person with a Grade C violation and a criminal history category of I will face between 3 to 9 month jail term.
 While a person with a Grade B violation and a Criminal History Category of VI will face between 21 to 27 months in jail.
 However, the final sentence will depend on the judge.
 This means it is also possible a judge can go above or below this guideline range.

 “Get Off Paper.”

 Many people breathe a sigh of relief after they are released from federal prison.
 At the same time, they are still not out of the woods.
-If they do not follow the terms of their federal supervised release violation, they can face additional jail time.
+If they do not follow the terms of their federal supervised release violation, they can face more jail time.